srafay/Hadoop-hands-on/README.md

 * Sparse data is OK - missing columns in a row consume no storage
 * **Example: One row of a web table from Google's BigTable**
 * <p align="center"><img src="https://i.imgur.com/vYEOEjo.png"></p>
-  * the Key is stored in lexicographic order
+* The Key is stored in lexicographic order
 * Contents Column Family has only 1 column *Contents*
   * Contents of www.cnn.com are stored in reversed-timestamp order
     * which means it's easy and fast to ask for the latest value
     * but hard to ask for the oldest value
 * Anchor column family can have many columns
   * the format of columns is ```Anchor:websiteWhichLinksToWww.Cnn.Com```
   * and the value of this column is the anchor text given by that website

+#### Some ways to access HBase
+* HBase shell
+* Java API
+  * Wrappers for Python, Scala, etc
+* Connectors for Spark, Hive, Pig
+* REST service
+* Thrift service
+* Avro service